 - Category 2 or Category 3 water damage: Category 1 (clean water) damage poses no health risks beyond possible mold growth.
 However, Category 2 (greywater) and Category 3 (blackwater) introduce contaminants into your home.
 If the damage stemmed from wastewater, stormwater, or sewage, replace the drywall regardless of whether mold is present or not.

 As a leading water damage repair company in San Diego, Pacific Flood Restoration can clean or replace your water-damaged drywall from start to finish.
-Our services include structural drying, personal content restoration, deodorizing, mold removal, and final cleanup.
+Our services include structural drying, personal content restoration, pack out services, deodorizing, mold removal, and final cleanup.
 We’ll work with your insurance company to get your home back to normal as quickly as possible.
-Feel free to call us 24 hours a day at (760) 815-3033 or contact us online if you think your drywall is wet.
+Feel free to call us 24 hours a day at 760-815-3033 or contact us online if you think your drywall is wet.